michelcrypt4d4mus/log-thyself/README.md

 Run `man log` to read Apple's documentation of what is in the system logs ([here](https://www.dssw.co.uk/reference/log.html) is a link to the log manual that may or may not be current).

+> NOTE: You can get some profiles that de-privatize (remove the `<private>` string and replace it with something more meaningful from apple [here](https://developer.apple.com/bug-reporting/profiles-and-logs/?platform=macos).
+Deprivatizing all of them is harder, but you can read [this](https://developer.apple.com/forums/thread/676706).

-Your data will be in a database called `macos_log_collector_development`, in a table called `macos_system_logs`.
+Your data will be in a database called `macos_log_collector`, in a table called `macos_system_logs`.
 It has _everything_ apple provides (or claims to provide).
 It also has a special index on the `event_message` which makes querying for strings blindingly fast in some cases, as long as those strings are longer than 3 characters (the longer the betters).
 The table has these columns:

 | Name  | Data Type | Comment |
 | ------------- | ------------- | --- |